-The Graduate Program of Study is the official document that lists all of the classes that a student will apply towards a graduate degree, the members of the Faculty Advisory Committee who will oversee the degree, and a research topic.
+The Graduate Program of Study is the official Graduate School document that lists the student's research topic, the members of the Faculty Advisory Committee, and all of the classes that will apply towards the graduate degree.
+The Program of Study may include selected courses from the list of recommended courses above, or other courses that the Major Advisor and Faculty Advisory Committee deem essential.
 Once approved, it becomes the basis for the requirements of the degree.
 Soon after arriving at WSU, students should consult with their Major Advisor about a Program of Study and possible committee members.
 The graduate student, the Major Advisor, and the Faculty Advisory Committee will develop the graduate program to be submitted to the Graduate School.
 Preparation of the specific Program of Study form for either the M.S. or Ph.D. degree is the responsibility of the student, and the Graduate School's Deadlines and Procedures for Graduation should be strictly followed.
 The completed form, with signatures from the entire Advisory Committee and Horticulture Program Director, is then submitted to the Graduate School for approval, and a copy is placed on file with the Academic Coordinator.